score-spec/docs/content/en/docs/Reference/score-schema-reference.md

 {{% alert %}}

-> If the referenced resource or its property has not been defined, the {{< glossary_tooltip text="Platform CLI" term_id="platform-cli" >}} should report a syntax error.
+> If the referenced resource or its property has not been defined, the {{< glossary_tooltip text="Score implementation (CLI)" term_id="platform-cli" >}} should report a syntax error.

 {{% /alert %}}

 ### Resource example

-It is up to the Platform CLI on how and when the resource reference is resolved, and when the referenced values' substitution occurs.
+It is up to the Score implementation (CLI) on how and when the resource reference is resolved, and when the referenced values' substitution occurs.

 For example, `score-compose` would convert resource properties into environment variables references in resulting `compose.yaml` configuration file, and produce a reference `.env` file that the user can then populate.
 For more information, see [the.env file](https://docs.docker.com/compose/environment-variables/#the-env-file).